 As previously mentioned, these are just average amounts paid out in the past.
 With our experience and knowledge, and after discussing the facts of your case with you, we may be able to give you a more personalised estimation, but it will be just an estimate, just give us a call.

-Finding affordable legal representation can e incredibly stressful, especially for those with limited legal knowledge.
+Finding affordable legal representation for accident in a shop claims can be incredibly stressful, especially for those with limited legal knowledge.
 After all, you never expect to be involved in an accident in a shop, so naturally, you will not have the additional funds to cover the upfront fees when making a claim.
 It is for that exact reason why our solicitor’s operator on a No Win No Fee basis.

-A No Win No Fee agreement, also known as a Conditional Fee Agreement (CFA), was designed so that anyone can make a claim without the restrictions.
+A No Win No Fee agreement, also known as a Conditional Fee Agreement (CFA), was designed so that anyone can get legal help for their claim, regardless of their financial situation.
 After all, everyone should be able to make a claim if they have been affected by the negligence of a third party.
 Agreements of this nature allow those affected by negligence to focus on what’s important and not worry about covering upfront fees.

 So what are there benefits of No Win No Fee agreements?
 Should a solicitor agree to handle your claim under an arrangement of this nature, you would have access to the following benefits: